 Many couples enter into co-ownership of property as joint tenants but sometimes this arrangement is no longer appropriate and it needs to be changed.
 We examine the circumstances under which you may want to sever a joint tenancy.
-It is a straight foward process that can be done by either party without the permision of the other co-owners.
+It is a straight forward process that can be done by either party without the permission of the other co-owners.

 Landlords need to follow the rules set down by legislation when communicating with tenants so they can successfully deal with issues.
 We outline the correct procedures that you should follow.
 Read more

 There are two options to extendng a lease once the tenancy has expired – you can either enter into a new lease or document an extension of lease.
 Download free extension of lease.

 The NSW government mandates strict laws regarding swimming pool fencing to reduce child fatalities.
 There are new changes taking effect from 29 April 2016 that require all homeowners with a pool to have a valid Certificate of Compliance or relevant occupation certificate before they can sell or rent a home in New South Wales.
 Read more\

 Methamphetamine manufacture is on the rise and poses a risk to landlords due to property damage and expensive cleaning costs.
 Meth labs have been found operating from homes in the suburbs, high rise apartments and increasingly, in rural locations.
 Do you know the tell tale signs that a property is being used as a meth lab?
 Read more

 The inescapable fact is that house prices keep climbing while wages stagnate.
 Statistics suggest that Aussies are becoming home owners at a later age and committing to higher house debt than the generations that went before.
 What can you do to make the most of the resources you have and get your foot in the property ladder?
 Read more

 Teaming up with other investors is a smart way of entering the property market.
 We look at the fundementals of property co-ownership and address the common questions.Read more